peopledoc/peon/README.md

 ### Prerequisites

 - node 11+ and yarn
-- a web server serving static files from a directory
+- a web server configured to serve static files from a directory
 - when using webhooks, a web server that is able to proxy requests on a publicly-accessible URL to a locally-running http server